gavineadie/Sgp4PropLib/README.md

 Change notes are accumulated in the CHANGES.md file.

-* Lastest change: 2024 May 25 : v0.2.6 • _4th public release (corresponds to Space-Track v9.4)_
+* Lastest change: 2025 Jul 03 : v0.2.6 • _6th public release (corresponds to Space-Track v9.6)_
 ___
 # The Sgp4Prop Package